mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /activities.md

 * Create a new folder titled `activities` or something similar.
 * Upload all your HTML and CSS files.
 * Navigate to your equivalent of `www.yourdomain.com/activities`.
 What do you see?
+* Add a link to this URL to our shared Box folder.